Easy Eggs Benedict with Blender Hollandaise

-- To make a vegetarian version, replace the bacon with spinach and avocado, a slice of tomato and avocado, or just enjoy the poached egg on an English muffin with the best hollandaise on top!
+- Vegetarian: Replace the bacon with spinach and avocado, a slice of tomato and avocado, or just enjoy the poached egg on an English muffin with the best hollandaise on top!
 For a simpler version try this avocado toast with egg.

-- Top with parsley and chives for a lovely herbed finish.
+- Extra Flourishes: Top with parsley and chives for a lovely herbed finish.
 Briny capers add a salty finish.

-- For a little something non-traditional, use a different kind of bread.
+- Bread Alternatives: For a little something non-traditional, use a different kind of bread.
 A biscuit, a slice of toast, or for a low-carb version, skip the bread altogether.